aamrun/python-puzzles/binary_search_tree/readme.txt

 Preorder traversal
 Postorder traversal
 Invert the tree
-Ceiling and Floor of a tree ( Work in Progress )
+Floor and Ceiling of a tree
 Tree depth
 Deepest node ( Work in Progress )